Course Of Action

 Once you have all the terms that you want to target, it’s time to move on to writing content.
 Here are some tips that might be helpful during this process:

 - Take a look at your competitors - What questions did they answer aside from the main one?
 Do they go into detail or provide a more general answer?
 Do they have other types of content, like images or videos?
-Looking at your competitors’ content can give an insight as to what you should include on your own page.

 Redesigning Your Blog for UX

 While content is crucial, you also should make sure that your website is as user-friendly as possible.
+Here are some things that can help you improve the usability of your blog section.

 Add A Related Posts Section